mbridak/PyWinKeyerSerial/README.md

 Talk to the K1EL WinKeyerSerial, WinKeyerUSB and WKMini.

+It provides an API to control the WinKeyer.
+It listens for XMLRPC requests on port 8000.

+The XMLRPC server exposes the following methods:

+- k1elsendstring
+- setspeed
+- sendblended
+- tuneon
+- tuneoff

 Have the Winkeyer device plugged in before starting this program.

 On first run the program writes a file `.pywinkeyer.json` to the root of your home directory.